First aid trucks enter the desperate city of Madaya, a United Nations source says

 The first shipment of foreign aid since October reached the besieged Syrian city of Madaya on Monday, bringing starving residents to tears at the sight, a United Nations source told CNN.

 According to SANA, Syria’s state news agency, 65 trucks loaded with aid supplies entered Madaya and two other besieged towns, Foua and Kefraya.

 Four trucks carrying food and blankets had moved into the city by about 5:30 p.m.
 Monday, the source said.
 The rest of the 44-truck convoy, carrying medicine and other supplies, was expected to enter the city shortly afterward, the source said.

 A press release from the U.N.
 Refugee Agency said there were 49 vehicles delivering aid to Madaya.

-The situation has been so dire that a doctor told CNN that he has nothing to give his patients except sugar or salt water.
-In one video posted by Syrian activists, a skeletal boy, his ribs protruding, says he hasn’t eaten a full meal in seven days.
+The situation has been so dire that a doctor told CNN he has nothing to give his patients except sugar or salt water.
+In one video posted by Syrian activists, a skeletal boy – his ribs protruding – says he hasn’t eaten a full meal in seven days.

-The convoy came from the U.N.
-World Food Programme, International Red Cross and Syrian Arab Red Crescent and had been positioned at the outskirts of the city.
-It was set to deliver enough aid to sustain 40,000 people for a month, WFP spokeswoman Abeer Etefa said.
+The convoy for Madaya came from the U.N.
+World Food Programme, International Red Cross and Syrian Arab Red Crescent.
+It should sustain 40,000 people for a month, WFP spokeswoman Abeer Etefa said.

 But International Red Cross spokeswoman Dibeh Fakhr said the aid will go only so far.